 As mentioned, a simple way to DIY your own living wall, it to use pocket planters.
-Your living wall doesn't need to cover a whole wall but you can even transform just a small part of one to add a decorative touch to your space.
+Your living wall doesn't need to cover a whole wall, but you can even transform just a small part of one to add a decorative touch to your space.
 What's more, your green wall will change as it grows, so it can be redesigned easily by adding different plants, and is often portable.
 Bliss.

 You will need:

-- Wonderwall pocket planters
+- Wonderwall Pocket planters available on Amazon

 - Drill, screws, rawl plugs (for attaching to walls)